 How do I claim Veterans’ Preference?

-To receive veterans’ preference points, click “yes” on the Veteran status indicator when creating your job seeker profile and when applying for specific positions.
+To receive veterans’ preference points, click “yes” on the Veteran status indicator when applying for specific positions.
 Then you will select the basis upon which you should be awarded veteran preference points.

 In your job seeker profile please upload a copy of your DD 214, or your spouse’s DD 214 in the event you are requesting veterans’ preference on the basis of your spouse’s service.
 If you do not have the ability to upload a scanned copy of your DD214, you should contact the position’s recruiter to ask how you can get a copy of your DD 214 to them so that it can be added to your profile.